django/asgiref/docs/introduction.rst

 ASGI is structured as a single, asynchronous callable.
-It takes ``scope``, which contains details about the incoming request, ``send``, an awaitable that lets you send events to the client, and ``receive``, which lets you receive events from the client.
+It takes ``scope``, which contains details about the incoming request, ``send``, an awaitable that lets you send events to the client, and ``receive``, an awaitable which lets you receive events from the client.

 This not only allows multiple incoming events and outgoing events for each application, but also allows for a background coroutine so the application can